dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 **USB Webcam**

 Modern Linux distributions have good support for USB-based webcams.
 The [Ubuntu Webcam wiki](https://help.ubuntu.com/community/Webcam) provides a good overview.
 The tutorial was tested with a Logitech [HD Pro Webcam C920 HD](http://www.logitech.com/en-us/product/hd-pro-webcam-c920) which is available for under $80 USD.
 Other USB cameras should work, including webcams that included with recently-manufactured laptops.

+_You'll need to be connected to the internet to perform the tutorial_.

 ## Tasks